The High Hopes story is one of inspiration, transition & growth.

-High Hopes Therapeutic Riding, Inc., was founded in 1974 by Mary “Sis” Gould as the Lower Connecticut Valley Educational Riding Association (LCVERA).
+when High Hopes Therapeutic Riding, Inc. was founded by Mary “Sis” Gould as the Lower Connecticut Valley Educational Riding Association (LCVERA).
 Therapeutic riding lessons were offered to eight students with disabilities from a local elementary school, with one instructor, a few volunteers, and borrowed horses.
 By 1979 High Hopes had 28 riders, 32 volunteers and a paid riding instructor, operating in four separate rented locations.

 Over the next five years,